 “The struggle of life is one of our greatest blessings.
 It makes us patient, sensitive and Godlike.” – Helen Keller

-Most people will agree that life is a series of peaks and valleys.
-If we are to ascend to the next peak, we will have to navigate the often tricky terrains of the valleys.
-This seems to be the essence of life, and each and every person on this planet will come to terms with this reality at some point in their lives.
+Life is a series of peaks and valleys.
+If we’re to ascend to the next peak, we have to navigate the tricky and dark terrains of the valleys.

-The tougher canyon-like valleys bring up the kind of struggles that arise from unanticipated events that are out of our control.
-Examples of these incidents include the loss of a job, a sudden change in behavior in someone we deeply care about, or the diagnosis of a serious health concern.
+However, the tougher valleys brought on my unanticipated events are harder for us to navigate.
+Examples of such events include the loss of a job, a breakup or the diagnosis of a serious health concern.

-It is indeed tough to maintain perspective when we’re in the midst of a personal calamity.
-I can recall the muddled nature of my thoughts and emotions while I was in the thick of a tumultuous period in my life.
-I felt like my whole world had been turned upside down and I felt utterly helpless in my attempts to redeem what I had lost.
+It’s tough to maintain perspective when we’re in the midst of a personal calamity that’s not within our control.
+I can recall my muddled thoughts while I was in the thick of a particularly tumultuous period in my life.

-It took some time and distance from the situation for me to assuage my pain.
-At some point in my healing journey, I came across a book that gave me great solace called Man’s Search for Meaning by Viktor Frankl.
-In my opinion, it is one of best books on how to find meaning and purpose in our suffering.
+It took some time to detach myself from the situation and makes sense of my struggle.
+At some point in my healing journey, I came across a book that gave me solace called Man’s Search for Meaning by Viktor Frankl.

 Frankl was a Jewish psychiatrist who was sent to concentration camps during World War II.
 His wife, mother and brother died in other concentration camps.
 During his time there, he witnessed horrific atrocities such as flocks of people being sent to gas chambers and seeing dead bodies strewn on the street sides.

-This is an indispensable contribution towards a society where the youth of today are hardly prepared, neither mentally or emotionally, for the inevitable difficulties that they will face further down the road.
-Education systems and parents are accustomed to inculcating in children the academic prowess for a successful career and seldom the life skills for dealing with real-life problems.
+This is an indispensable contribution towards a society where the youth of today are hardly prepared for the inevitable difficulties of life.
+Education systems and society offer children the academic knowledge for a successful career but not the life skills that will help them deal with real-life problems.

-The lack of competence to manage the pain that stems from life’s struggles has resulted in escalating rates of depression, addictions and mental illnesses, which are symptoms of a breakdown in our ability to manage stress.
-Painful emotions are heavy entities that should not be taken lightly.
-It can leave us feeling weighed down and stuck in a despondent state of mind, which is often very hard to shake off.
+The lack of emotional competence has lead to an escalation of depression, addictions and mental illnesses.
+Painful emotions are heavy entities that shouldn’t be taken lightly.
+It can leave us feeling weighed down and stuck.

 The only way to rise above the pain is by gaining a healthy sense of perspective on the predicament we are enduring.
-We can gain valuable insights when we write down our experiences in a journal exercise or we share our story with a trusted friend, licensed therapist or coach.
 When we bring our stories of struggle to the light, we release the heavy emotional charge behind them.

-- Your struggles build your character: Nothing can shape our character as markedly as the struggles we face in our lives.
-Challenges provide the perfect opportunity for us to stretch beyond our comfort zone and discover personal coping techniques, which were probably hidden from our awareness.
+2. Your struggles build your character: Nothing can shape our character as markedly as the struggles we face in our lives.
+Challenges provide the perfect opportunity for us to stretch beyond our comfort zone and discover our strengths.
 A piece of coal can only transform into a diamond after facing tremendous pressure, and this applies to our spirits as well.
-It’s only when we encounter some form of resistance will we be able to grow into our brilliance while also gaining a sense of maturity and humility.
+It’s only when we encounter some form of resistance will we be able to grow into our brilliance, while also gaining a sense of maturity and humility.

-- None of your efforts wasted: If we rue about the amount of time, energy and heart we invested into something that didn’t materialize as we hoped it would, we could feel a profound sense of sadness and regret.
-We might conclude that it was all a colossal waste of time and all our efforts were futile.
+3. None of your efforts wasted: If we lament about the amount of time, energy and heart we invested into something that didn’t pan out as we hoped it would, we’ll be prone to feelings of sadness and regret.
 The truth is that none of our efforts are ever wasted because every single struggle we face provides a trail of clues and kernels of wisdom about a better and more suitable way of living.
 I like to think of struggles as integral pieces of the puzzle of our lives, which can help us make sense of the bigger picture.

-- Things can only get better: If you strengthen your ability to learn from your experiences and apply your knowledge in future decisions, you can expect your life to be on the upswing.
-You will morph into a wiser and stronger person who is less likely to repeat the same mistakes again.
-You’ll get progressively closer towards creating a lifestyle that is smoother, calmer and more in alignment with your dreams and desires.
-Even if you do face another adversity in the future, you’ll be more prepared to face it without falling apart because you are now armed with the right coping tools.
+4. Things can only get better: If you discern the wisdom from your experiences and apply your knowledge in future decisions, you can expect your life to be on the upswing.
+You’ll morph into a wiser and stronger person who is less likely to repeat the same mistakes again; and you’ll move closer towards creating your ideal life.
+Even if you do face another major adversity in the future, you’ll be able to face it without falling apart, because you’re now armed with experience and the right coping tools.

-Once you have reached that serene place where you’ve made peace with your struggles (or the possibility of facing them), you will be convinced of the tremendous value that these experiences can add to your life.
-Like the ultimate alchemist, you’ll possess magical powers to use your struggles to transform yourself into a person of character and virtue with higher levels of consciousness.
+Once you’ve made peace with your struggles, you will be convinced of the tremendous value they can add to your life.
+Like the ultimate alchemist, you’ll possess magical powers to use your struggles to transform yourself into a person of character and virtue, grateful for the human experience.

 All my best on your journey,